kdh4970/isaacsim_g1_locomotion/README.md

 IsaacSIM standalone script for Velocity based Unitree G1 locomotion.

-* based on IsaacSIM 4.5.0
+* Based on IsaacSIM 4.5.0
 * Based on the code from isaacsim.robot.policy.examples
-* pretrained policy on IsaacLab (Task : Isaac-Velocity-Flat-G1-v0)
+* Pretrained policy on IsaacLab (Task : Isaac-Velocity-Flat-G1-v0)

 ## How to use